Connecticut Dispute Resolution Attorneys for Divorce and Family Law Matters

 - Mediation — This method of alternative dispute resolution is voluntary and relies on compromise to achieve results satisfactory to both sides.
 A neutral third party, the mediator, guides discussions between parties and their attorneys, which continue point by point until an agreement or impasse is reached.
 Resolved issues become part of a settlement agreement, while unresolved issues may need to be decided by the court.

 - Arbitration — This method of alternative dispute resolution is more like a trial than a mediation, although it can be more informal and confidential.
 The arbitrator acts as a judge for the parties, who present their arguments and evidence.
-In family law disputes, parties may arbitrate financial issues related to alimony and equitable distribution of marital property.
-Child custody and child support cannot be arbitrated in Connecticut.
+In family law disputes, parties may arbitrate financial issues related to alimony, child custody, child support, and equitable distribution of marital property.

 The dispute resolution method that is best for you depends on a variety of circumstances.
 Our experienced family law litigation attorneys can advise you on the appropriate process for your situation and goals.

-Contact our Westport, CT family law attorneys for dispute resolution
+Contact our Westport, CT family law attorneys for divorce dispute resolution